 Dog Pulling Like Crazy?
-What Actually Works (2026)
+Best No-Pull Harnesses That Actually Work (2026)

-If your dog pulls hard on every walk, you are not alone.
+If your dog pulls hard on every walk, do not start with a normal collar or a basic back-clip harness.

-Front-clip designs redirect your dog sideways when they pull.
-That removes forward momentum and gives you back control faster than a collar or basic back-clip setup.
+Front-clip designs turn your dog slightly sideways when they pull.
+That removes forward momentum and gives you control faster than a collar or basic back-clip setup.

 Ruffwear Front Range